Leechangjun1011/mttm/scripts/README.md

 ## Prepare baselines
+* To emulate NUMA node 1 as CXL memory, we add "isolcpus=24-47" to GRUB\_CMDLINE\_LINUX in /etc/default/grub file.
+Check the core number for your environment.
 * For local, MTTM, static, Memstrata policy emulation and vTMM emulation, we use the kernel source in this repository.

 ### Memtis
 * Source: [Memtis](https://github.com/cosmoss-jigu/memtis)
-* Compile the kernel and reboot.
+* Compile and install the kernel and reboot.
 * Memtis is designed for single tenant environment.
 To run multi tenant, we use customized script in memtis\_script directory.
 In the memtis\_script directory, modify the line Memtis\_DIR and MTTM\_DIR in run\_bench\_memtis.sh file accordingly.
 * Check the cgroup path in run\_bench\_memtis.sh is matched with yours.